Skip to main content

 Path Parameters

-Parameters embedded directly in the URL path, often used for category hierarchies and product identifiers.
+Path params are embedded directly in the URL path, often used for category hierarchies and product identifiers across omnichannel ecommerce platforms.
+These are generally more SEO-friendly than query parameters.

 /category/subcategory/product-id

-Poor parameter handling leads to duplicate content, crawl budget waste, and diluted page authority across variations.
+Poor parameter handling leads to duplicate content, crawl budget waste, and diluted page authority.
+Every crawler bot that visits your site may discover new parameter URLs, compounding the problem.

 Can reduce organic visibility by 40%+